JeremyGrosser/ada-builder/README.md

-This is a Docker environment for cross-compiling Ada arm-eabi binaries on x86_64.
+A Docker environment for cross-compiling Ada arm-eabi binaries on x86_64.

 # Getting started

+Choose one:

+## Docker Hub

+This image is automatically built and made available on Docker Hub.

+    docker pull synack/ada-builder:latest

+## Local build

     docker build -t ada-builder .